|Sat 05-06-2021, 17:00Aberdeen, Scotland||Thu 10-06-2021, 09:00Rotterdam, the Netherlands||Oosterschelde||5 Nights||OS05062021|

 Leaving Aberdeen the Captain will be keen to get south in reasonably good time.
 If the weather is favourable their are some ports that could be visited around the south end of the North Sea.

-Remember this is a delivery trip and the objective is to get to Eemshaven, enjoy the sailing and take any port visit as a bonus.
+Remember this is a delivery trip and the objective is to get to Rotterdam, enjoy the sailing and take any port visit as a bonus.

-Sailing from Aberdeen to Eemshaven will expose you to all sorts of winds, tides and weather, best be prepared for cold and wet and enjoy the sunshine.
+Sailing from Aberdeen to Rotterdam will expose you to all sorts of winds, tides and weather, best be prepared for cold and wet and enjoy the sunshine.

 Whether you are an experienced sailor or a complete beginner, the professional crew will train you to be guest crew from the moment you arrive, with the intention that everybody works together to sail the ship.
 The common thread to all Classic Sailing holidays is ‘Hands on’ participation on ships that use ropes, blocks and tackles and ‘people power’ to set sail.